 How Long Does It Take for an Insurance Company to Process a Claim?

 No insurance company is the same as another.
-It can take one company a week to process a claim while other companies have to take much longer.
-It really does depend on the company and on the individual claim in terms of how long it is going to take for a claim to be filed and completed.
+It can take one company a week to process a claim while other companies take much longer.
+It depends on the company and on the individual claim in terms of how long it is going to take for a claim to be filed and completed.
 So, how long does it take for an insurance company to settle a claim and what does the process look like?
 Keep reading to find out.

 Nevada regulations require an insurer to begin investigating your claim within 20 working days of receiving it.
 If the insurer needs more information about the claim, it must send you a “proof of loss” request within that 20-day period.
 This proof of loss may be a request for additional reports, receipts, or statements about the claim.